red-hot poker torch lily kniphofia garden Victoria, Vancouver Island, BC, Pacific Northwest

 photo by SVSeekins

 In Victoria, we have a School-Based Weather Network.
 Most schools host tech monitoring the individual climatic pockets around town.
 It’s very handy.
 There’s a station just a block away.
-I like to confirm rainfall & temperatures uber-locally, and not count on the information coming out of Victoria Airport 25 km away.
+I prefer to confirm rainfall & temperatures uber-locally and not count on the information coming out of Victoria Airport, 25 km away.

 red hot poker kniphofia garden Victoria, Vancouver Island, BC, Pacific Northwest